dustinreeves/ffmpeg-audio-to-video/README.md

 This script can be used to batch process a directory of audio files, located in `input/`, and save the new videos in the `output/` directory.

 **Why would I want to do this?**

-There's a certain video hosting platform that will auto-caption and/or auto generate .srt files from transcripts.
+~~There's a certain video hosting platform that will auto-caption and/or auto generate .srt files from transcripts.
 I was curious whether it might be a decent solution for captioning audio files.
-The only issue was getting them uploaded without manually converting the audio to video.
+The only issue was getting them uploaded without manually converting the audio to video.~~

+I  wanted to convert a bunch of podcast MP3's into MP4's for youtube (primarily for archive purposes...), and i didnt want use DaVinci/Upload a ton of files from my desktop, so i bought a VPS for $3 dollars and stole @michaelck's code! (thanks!)

 \*Requires FFmpeg installed